PyPSA/PyPSA/doc/optimal_power_flow.rst

 Storage nominal power and dispatch for each snapshot may be optimised.

-The maximum state of charge may not be independently optimised at the moment.
+With a storage unit the maximum state of charge may not be independently optimised from the maximum power output (they're linked by the maximum hours variable) and the maximum power output is linked to the maximum power input.
+To optimise these capacities independently, build a storage unit out of the more fundamental ``Store`` and ``Link`` components.

 The storage nominal power is given by :math:`\bar{h}_{n,s}`.